International Women's Day: Best Practice Competition

 to forge gender parity.
 Their impressive case studies explained how they celebrated International Women's Day and encouraged others to help

-Take a look at how some groups celebrated International Women's Day.
+Meanwhile, take a visual look at how further groups celebrated International Women's Day.

 Around the world from grassroots activity to global campaigns, many groups support International Women's Day in purposeful and meaningful ways.
 The